leonelAlvarez17/leonelAlvarez17/README.md

 Let's connect and explore new opportunities together!

 ## 💻 Skills
-- Jira
+ ✅Jira

-- Postman
+ ✅Postman

-- Agile methodology
+ ✅Agile methodology

-- Scrum
+ ✅Scrum

-- Database
+ ✅Database

-- Git
+ ✅Git

-## ✅ You can find me at:
+## 📌 You can find me at:

 - [![LinkedIn][linkedin-shield]][linkedin-url]